A Resolution from the Florida General Assembly, 1859

-This is an interesting document, and it is presented in two forms.
-The first version was introduced in the Florida Senate on December 19, 1859, by Mr. W. J. Keitt, Chairman of the Joint Select Committee, which apparently had jurisdiction over relations with the Federal Government.
+This is a very interesting document.
+It was introduced in the Florida Senate on December 19, 1859, by Mr. W. J. Keitt, Chairman of the Joint Select Committee, which apparently had jurisdiction over relations with the Federal Government.

 Resolved, That in the event of the election of a President by a Northern party, opposed to slavery as it exists in the Southern States, it will be the duty of the Southern States to prevent his inauguration, or to take some means in common to protect themselves, and as one of the Southern States, Florida hereby pledges herself to do her duty.